CBroz1/DissertationLaTeX/README.md

 **All of the LaTeX source code to compile my dissertation.**

 I used my dissertation writing process as an opportunity to learn about using LaTeX to generate pdfs.
+The final product should be viewed via [eScholarship.org](https://escholarship.org/uc/item/2kk8z7sx).
 The main document is _Broz_Dissertation.tex, and it calls upon the other tex, bib, and png files in the directory to compile the completed file.

 ## Quick start guide